Departments & Organizations

 Molecular Virology: Virology Laboratories

 She also is known for studies of neurodegenerative processes, with numerous original contributions to the transmission and pathogenesis of human Creutzfeldt-Jakob Disease and sheep scrapie, and has developed unique animal and culture models.
 These models have revealed fundamental routes of infection, innate immune responses to a foreign infectious agent, and structural characteristics of the infectious particle.
 In contrast to the dominant protein only or prion hypothesis of infection, Infectious particles stripped of detectable prion protein (PrP) yet remain highly infectious.
 Nucleases destroy infectivity but do not affect any form of host PrP.
 Instead, host PrP misfolding appears as a late stress response to trap and eliminate these infectious agents.
-Her unexpected discovery that circular "SPHINX" DNAs derived from prokayotes are present in mammalian brain cells has major ramifications for the evolutionary symbiosis with the environment.
+Her remarkable discovery that circular "SPHINX" DNAs derived from prokayotes are present in mammalian brain cells has major ramifications for the evolutionary symbiosis with the environment.

 Education & Training